 Boulders and pines cover the mountainside so you should at least have shade for the tough ascent.
 You’ll cross what looks like an old dirt road on the way up, but stick to the path to reach the top.
 Bagging the summit of Winston Peak delivers bragging rights, but it’s not much of a vantage point.
 From the rock pile at the top, the surrounding trees block out any climactic views of the surrounding mountains.

 Having gotten your exercise for the day, enjoy a nice cool down, descending 500 feet over the last 2/3 of a mile on Winston Peak Trail.
 The lofty Mount Waterman will appear through the trees to the south as you descend, finishing the hike a few feet from where it began.

-Trailhead address: Angeles Crest Highway, Angeles National Forest, Pearblossom, CA 93553
+Trailhead address: Angeles Crest Highway, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 This 3-mile hike leaves from Buckhorn Campground and visits a short waterfall in an enchanting glen of tall pines.

 This 6,215-foot summit can be reach from two trailheads for a 3 to 6.25-mile hike gaining between 575 and 1,000 feet.